 We take new business seriously, especially new business from current clients.

 We have a habit of divine discontent with our performance.
 It is an antidote to smugness.

 We like reports and memos to be well-written and easy to read.
 We also like them to be short – and sent only to those who need to know what’s in them.

 We are revolted by pseudo-academic jargon like attitudinal, paradigms, demassification, reconceptualise, suboptimal, symbiotic linkage, splinterisation, dimensiolisation.

 © Oglivy & Mather 2014 | The Corporate Culture of Ogilvy & Mather, as set down by David Ogilvy.

 Genius, couldn’t have put it better myself.

-A new book written by Zude PR director David Sawyer FCIPR
+The new book written by Zude director David Sawyer FCIPR